Utsavkc789/veryable-front-end-developer-challenge/README.md

 ### `The react webpage walkthrough`

-<b>WHAT IS THIS WEBPage? </b>
+<b>WHAT IS THIS WebPage? </b>

 <b> Brief WebPage Outline: </b>

 This is a react take home task for Veryable.
-Here I have designed the frontend for displaying the users in a workspace.
-I have tried to make this simple webpage as userfriendlt as possible.
+Here I have designed the frontend for displaying the users in a workspace using React and Mantine UI.
+I have tried to make this simple webpage as userfriendly as possible.

 Required Features:

-Displaying the users in a page.
+- Displaying the users in a page.
-Having collapsible card which displays the detailed information about the user.
+- Having collapsible card which displays the detailed information about the user.
-Displaying user icon with different colors based on their roles.
+- Displaying user icon with different colors based on their roles.

 **_Added Features_**

-- I have added light mode and dark mode to the webpage so that it will be easir for admin to access page based on their preference
+- I have added light mode and dark mode to the webpage so that it will be easier for admin to access page based on their preference.
-- I have added the global search bar on the top, making it easier for admin to search based on name, address, phonenumbers or other users features
+- I have added the global search bar on the top, making it easier for admin to search based on name, address, phonenumbers or other users features.
-- I have added the dropdown on top which separates the users based on roles so that admin can easily search candidates based on their roles
+- I have added the dropdown on top which separates the users based on roles so that admin can easily search candidates based on their roles.
 - There is global expand more button on the top, that will expand all the cards at once if needed to see the detailed view.

 <b>Project details with pictures: </b>